CiaranKeogh/Portfolio-Projects/Drug Tariff Master/README.md

 ### Downloading and Processing dm+d Files

-To download the latest dm+d files and load them into the database:
+To download the latest dm+d files, load them into the database, and automatically calculate missing prices:

 ```bash
 python main.py